-Chief Lue Ida Walls-Upchurch, Th.D., MALS, MRA 740 Court Avenue (901) 448-4444 www.uthsc.edu/campuspolice
+Captain W.F.
+Walsh III 740 Court Avenue (901) 448-4444 www.uthsc.edu/campuspolice

-The UTHCS Campus Police Department maintains a staff of uniformed campus police officers on duty 24 hours daily, seven days a week.
+The UTHC Police Department (UTHSC PD) maintains a staff of uniformed campus police officers on duty 24 hours daily, seven days a week.
 Their mission is to help maintain a safe, orderly and secure environment in which members of the UTHSC community may pursue their various activities unimpeded by criminal or disruptive acts.
 To accomplish this mission, the Campus Police provide security and police services including crime prevention activities, investigation of incidents and accidents, traffic control, parking on campus, and general patrol activities.
+Our UTHSC PD is a fully empowered police agency serving our campus and the Medical Center District area.